signavio/tech-blog/_posts/2017-05-17-container-manifesto-build1.md

 qnib/test     latest      3893b9a2513b        About a minute ago   1.56MB
 ```

-This bugger is only 1.5MB in size, easily downloaded by any device, even on slow Internet connections.
+This little bugger is only 1.5MB in size, easily downloaded by any device, even on slow Internet connections.

 **Take a breath** and make sure you inhale what just happened here.
 By using multi-stage build, your building container image can be as big as you like, the resulting artifact (the binary, JAR, …) will just be copied over (`COPY --from=0`) in a subsequent step using a stripped down parent.

 A good starting point, with a decently stripped down user-land, is Alpine Linux (`docker pull alpine`).
 The base image has only 5MB, even though it is a full OS with package manager (`apk --no-cache add vim`) and alike.